content body

 From electronic devices we rely upon, vehicles we drive, food we consume, electric substations we use to life-changing decisions made in voting booths, Auburn researchers are on the front lines to prevent potential cyberattacks.

-“I cannot understate the importance of Auburn University’s growing cyber research capacity and cyber educational opportunities made available to our students,” said Steve Taylor, vice president for research and economic development.
+“I cannot overstate the importance of Auburn University’s growing cyber research capacity and cyber educational opportunities made available to our students,” said Steve Taylor, vice president for research and economic development.
 “Our faculty continues to push the boundaries of cyber defense thought and practice.
 We also recognize the need for a cyber-educated workforce and are working diligently through new degree programs to provide new pathways to boost the nation’s cyber defense network.”

 Among the university’s notable players in the realm of cyber defense is the McCrary Institute for Cyber and Critical Infrastructure Security.
 Established in 2015 and housed within the Samuel Ginn College of Engineering and offices in Washington, D.C., the McCrary Institute bridges the gap between theoretical concepts and practical capabilities in cybersecurity.